Skip to main content

 of American and Canadian horses

-are sent to slaughter each year, but could have led productive lives.
+are sent to slaughter each year

 A look inside the problem: